Welcome to your ultimate planning guide to hiking the Wonderland Trail around Mount Rainier in Washington.

 We just hiked the Wonderland Trail in August 2024, and it was our favorite PNW backpacking trip we’ve ever done.

-In-line with our mission to level up your PNW adventures, we’ve reflected on our hike and organized our tips, advice, guidance, and mistakes into this article.
+In-line with our mission at Rooted and Roaming to level up your PNW adventures, we’ve reflected on our hike and gathered our tips, advice, guidance, and mistakes into this article.

 Our goal is to help you enjoy the Wonderland Trail as much as we did by providing you easy to understand, feet-on-the-trail knowledge that you won’t find on the NPS website (though you should check there also for up-to-date information).